A balanced k-means algorithm for weighted point sets: Introduction

 In the present paper, we present a generalization by introducing {\bf weight-balanced $k$-means}.
 Within this framework, we are able to deal with weighted point sets and prescribed upper and lower bounds for the cluster sizes.

+The combination of weighted point sets and the need to create clusters of prescribed cluster sizes also arise in many applications, particularly in data analytics, risk prediction, and predictive maintenance.
+Note that, in particular, weighted points allow for a natural representation of identical, repeated points in data sets.
+A recent application that already used a preliminary version of the method in the present paper investigates the semantic structure behind SAR image collections \cite{bbrd-14}.
+In this approach, weights for a point set are assigned through user interaction.
+A preliminary version of the method in this paper was also applied in material science for the representation of polycrystals \cite{abglp-15}.

-Weighted point sets and the need to create clusters of prescribed cluster sizes arise in many applications.
-A well-studied such problem occurs in the consolidation of farmland \cite{bg-03,bbg-09}: In an agricultural region, $k$ farmers cultivate $n$ lots.
+Another problem with both a weighted pointed set and the need to respect given cluster sizes arises in the consolidation of farmland \cite{bg-03,bbg-09,bbg-14}: In an agricultural region, $k$ farmers cultivate $n$ lots.
 The goal is to improve the cost-effective structure in this region by a combinatorial redistribution of these lots, a {\em voluntary lend-lease agreement} after which each farmer can work on larger adjacent components.
 The lots differ in value, and no farmer would accept a considerable deviation from his original total value during this redistribution.
-When we represent the lots by points in the Euclidean plane and use their values as weights, we arrive at a clustering problem with bounds on the cluster value for each farmer.
+By representing the lots by points in the Euclidean plane and using their values as weights, we arrive at a weighted clustering problem with relatively tight bounds on the cluster value for each farmer.

-The desire to create clusters of prescribed sizes also often arises when data segmentation is applied to arrive at more homogenous clusters for further statistical analysis.
-See \cite{bdw-09} for an introduction into constrained clustering, and further real-world applications.
-Note that, in particular, weighted points allow for a natural representation of identical, repeated points in data sets.

 In contrast to partitioning an unweighted point set, as facilitated by $k$-means, a weighted point set imposes the need to perform partial membership clustering, where points can be fractionally assigned to more than one cluster.
 This is unavoidable in general if, e.g., a data set consists of two points of weight three and has to be clustered into three parts of weight two or, if a set of three points of equal weight has to be partitioned into two clusters of equal size.
+As it turns out, the number of fractionally assigned weighted points can be strictly limited, see e.g. \cite{bbg-09}.